vmware-tanzu/community-edition/addons/maintainer-docs/content/_index.md

 ---
-title: Overview
+title: Package Ownership and Maintenance
 weight: 1
 ---

-# What is a Package
+## What is a Package

 As defined in a Carvel [blog](https://carvel.dev/blog/introduction-to-carvel-package-manager-for-kubernetes/), a package is versioned metadata which informs kapp-controller how to fetch, template, and install the underlying software contents.
 These contents usually consist of configuration and container images which have been bundled together and stored in some location.